taichi/modernjs/modernjs.en.md

 For example, it was not realistic to display grid control such that each cell performs a complicated operation as it is after displaying about 1000 data.

 As a result, in addition to CSS, it became a standard to work hard on jQuery a bit.
 If you only want to make a website with a little movement, you can do it with jQuery.
-If you do work with a large number of people, do maintenance for a long time, or do not make extraordinary things, it will generally be fine.
+If you do work with a large number of people, do maintenance for a long time, or do not make extraordinary things, it will be fine.
 Most websites are not GUI applications, so you can quickly create jQuery and its plugins conveniently.

 By the way, is there a clear boundary between highly-built websites and GUI applications running on browsers?